ddribin/nerdy-nights/README.md

 The biggest difference is that ca65 uses a linker to place code at specific addresses, instead of `.org` statements.
 The linker uses segments to separate code that belongs at different addresses, and defines this mapping in a configuration file.
 The configuration file used when running `ld65` with the `-t nes`, it uses the `nes.cfg` linker configuration file.

 The linker configuration file, included at the end of this document, essentially defines the iNES mapper and parameters we need to set in the header.
-For example, the `ROM0` and `ROM2` memory regions require that we use mapper 0 (NROM) with 32KB of PRG ROM and 8KB of CHR ROM.
+For example, the `ROM0` and `ROM2` memory regions require that we use mapper 0 (NROM) with 32KB of PRG-ROM and 8KB of CHR-ROM.
 Thus, our iNES header is defined as:

 <pre>
 .segment "HEADER"